Thomas J. White Stadium

 This looks like a halfway decent park from the outside, but inside you find a narrow concourse, as well as narrow stairwells leading up from the cross aisle to the upper level of seats.
 It’s not a problem when you only draw 710 fans for a Florida State League doubleheader, but when the New York Mets are there for spring training, it must be a horror show.

 Most of the seats are regular stadium seating.
 The field faces north-northeast.
 Also, a full screen covers the home plate seating areas, although it isn’t quite as distracting as the one at Hammond Stadium in Fort Myers.
 One outstanding feature is that, despite the lack of bells and whistles common at newer spring training facilities, the park does feature a significant overhang, so much of the seating bowl is in shade even during summer day games.
+The cantilevered overhang echoes the one across the state at Al Lang Field in St. Petersburg.

 For the 2004 season, the naming rights to the ballpark were sold.
 The park became known as Tradition Field, after a new residential-commercial development four miles south of the park which bears the name “Tradition”.
 The park also received a major facelift, with brickwork replacing the concrete exterior and new picnic pavilions being added along the left-field line and in right field.
 In addition, the scoreboard was moved from right-center to left-center to allow for the picnic pavilion.
 The rights were resold in early 2010, and the park became known as Digital Domain Park, but Tradition Florida resecured the naming rights in 2013.
 That lasted until 2017, when First Data took over.
 That company, now known as FiServ, put its Clover brand of payment processing on the park for 2020.